-- 2.19 The next stage is for the capital bids and programme to be submitted to Scrutiny Committees for consultation.
-Each Scrutiny Committee will be asked to first consider the Initial Capital Programme proposals as shown in Appendix 1 and to make any recommendations for changes and to consider the capital bids shown in Appendix 2.
-If changes are requested or particular bids are supported, then the reasons need to be recorded in order to assist the Cabinet and the Budget Working Group in drawing up the final proposals.
+- 2.20 The next stage is for the capital bids and programme to be submitted to Scrutiny Committees for consultation.
+Each Scrutiny Committee will be asked to first consider the Initial Capital Programme proposals as shown in Appendix 1.
+There are no further bids to be considered for 2021/22 onwards.
+If changes are requested then the reasons need to be recorded in order to assist the Cabinet and the Budget Working Group in drawing up the final proposals.
 Corporate Performance and Resources Scrutiny Committee is the lead Scrutiny Committee and will consider both the Initial Capital Budget Proposals and any recommendations that other Scrutiny Committees have made.
-The responses of Scrutiny Committees must be made no later than the 16th December 2020. - 2.20 Managers will be asked to revisit the recommended schemes contained in the final proposals prior to presentation to Cabinet and to confirm final costs and spend profiles. - 2.21 Currently, the approved timetable requires Cabinet to approve the final budget proposals by no later than the 8th February 2021 and that Cabinet's final Capital Programme proposals will be considered by Council at a meeting to be held on 1st March 2021 to enable the Council Tax to be set by 11th March 2021. - 2.22 Due to the late announcement of the final settlement it is proposed that the approved timetable is reviewed to ensure decisions regarding the budgets for 2021/2022 can be fully informed by the funding levels available.
+The responses of Scrutiny Committees must be made no later than the 16th December 2020. - 2.21 Managers will be asked to revisit the recommended schemes contained in the final proposals prior to presentation to Cabinet and to confirm final costs and spend profiles. - 2.22 Currently, the approved timetable requires Cabinet to approve the final budget proposals by no later than the 8th February 2021 and that Cabinet's final Capital Programme proposals will be considered by Council at a meeting to be held on 1st March 2021 to enable the Council Tax to be set by 11th March 2021. - 2.23 Due to the late announcement of the final settlement it is proposed that the approved timetable is reviewed to ensure decisions regarding the budgets for 2021/2022 can be fully informed by the funding levels available.